harrySentinel/SantVaani/README.md

 ## 💝 Support Seva – Donate with Heart

-SantVaani is not just a platform for devotion but also for **compassionate action**.
+SantVaani is not just a platform for devotion but also for **compassionate action** for spiritual seekers.
 We’ve built a dedicated **Donation Page** where users can explore, support, and directly contribute to:

 - Verified **Vridh Ashrams** (Old Age Homes)